Course correct

 We’ll set out some information on each of the available options to assist with comparison and decision‑making.

-The information provided is accurate at the time of writing, but future students should check the most up‑to‑date information with each course provider before signing up.
+The information provided has been updated and is correct as of 2024, but you should check the most up‑to‑date information with each course provider before signing up.

 What next?